IAAPA statistics revealed 1,343 ride-related injuries throughout U.S. in 2008 only.

 Amusement park injury cases are usually handled by personal injury lawyers and usually on a contingency fee basis.
 The contingency fee depends on the contractual agreement you sign with your lawyer or law firm, which is paid as a percentage of the award or settlement in the case.
 In this type of lawyer-client agreement, if the case goes to trial and you...View full answer

 A total of 357 U.S fixed-site amusement facilities were invited to participate in the 2013 survey of patron injuries.
-Statistics show that the most catastrophic amusement park injures have been caused by roller coaster rides.
-The overall number of injuries on roller coasters declined from 515 in 2012 to 494 in 2013, a decrease of 4.1%....View full answer
+Statistics show that the most catastrophic amusement park injuries have been caused by roller coaster rides.
+The overall number...View full answer

 Amusement park injury cases have a complex nature, as several areas of state and federal law may come into play.
-A case like this is most likely a combination of product liability, negligence, and premises liability.
-Most amusement park owners or representatives will not settle a claim unless a lawsuit is filed, and many of these...View full answer
+A case like this is most likely a combination of product...View full answer